chnyda/taikungoclient/client/docs/ProjectRevisionUpdateDto.md

 HasAccessProfileRevision returns a boolean if a field has been set.

-### SetAccessProfileRevisionNil

-`func (o *ProjectRevisionUpdateDto) SetAccessProfileRevisionNil(b bool)`

- SetAccessProfileRevisionNil sets the value for AccessProfileRevision to be an explicit nil

-### UnsetAccessProfileRevision
-`func (o *ProjectRevisionUpdateDto) UnsetAccessProfileRevision()`

-UnsetAccessProfileRevision ensures that no value is present for AccessProfileRevision, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)